e-baumer/e-baumer.github.io/_posts/2022-12-12-python-debugger.md

 ```

 The second part is the disassembly of the dictionary comprehension.
 You may notice that within the
 dictionary comprehension, python is trying to load `fltrlist` from the global scope.
-When it should
+The bug becomes
+aparent because the variable is defined within the function scope or the local scope and is not
-be loading this from the local scope.
+in the global scope.

 Will you ever encounter this bug?
 Maybe not.
 But it was fun learning how the Python debugger worked.